pham-andrew/pham-andrew.github.io/README.md

 # Andrew Pham

-Hello, if you are reading this you've asked me to freelance or consult for you.
-I don't do it very often as I'm a full time software developer but if you're reading this it usually means we've talked and I think I can do what you want.
-My rate is typically $75/hr varying from $50 to $100 depending on the project.
+Hello, welcome to my consulting landing page.
+I don't do consult very often as I'm a full time software developer but if you're reading this it usually means we've talked and I think I can do what you want.
+I calculate projects costs off a typical rate of $75/hr varying from $50 to $100 depending on the project.

 ## Services

-### What I can do
+### I need a website or application built from the ground up.
-1. Deploy a full stack react website.
-My preferred component library is MaterialUI, taking a look at their template store and their homepage will give you an idea of the design system I'm comfortable building with.
+I can develop and deploy full stack websites.
+I the codebase will be React and the design components will come from MaterialUI, taking a look at MUI's homepage and template store will give you an idea of the design system I'm comfortable with.

-2. Fix a specific issue you have with your current website or web app running on a MERN/PERN/LAMP stack, Shopify, or Wordpress.
-3. Build a web application on your existing React, Shopify, Wordpress or classic HTML-CSS-JS website.
+### I need a wordpress website built so that I or a webmaster can maintain it.
+I can deploy wordpress sites but I do not have extensive experience customizing their themes.
+I will setup the hosting, domains, wordpress installation, and post any initial content you'd like on the site then hand it off to you.
+I can build custom front-end web applications and pages for your site.

-### What I can't do
+### I need a shopify site.
-1. Deploy, maintain, and update an application indefinitely.
-I'm employed full time and it wouldn't be fair to you if something came up and your project was on the backburner.
-2. Attempt to make major changes to an already existing application that are not in a familiar tech stack.
-If the client insists, I have done emergency fixes in the past but it will likely degrade the quality of your codebase.
+I can create Shopify sites and customize Shopify themes.
+I can build custom front-end web applications and pages for your site.

 ## Resume